ririw/ririw.github.io/_posts/2017-08-06-optaplanning-water.markdown

 date:   2017-08-06 00:00:00
 ---

+# Code
+The corresponding code is on [github](https://github.com/ririw/burning-water/tree/post), just run `sbt run` to run it.
+This blog post is based on the codebase tagged "post".

 ## Background

 I'm heading to the burn this year.
 My job in the camp is to handle water logistics, both fresh water and grey water.
-For those who don't know about the burning man, the long and short of it is that it's a party in the desert, with zero infrastructure.
+For those who don't know about the burning man, it's a party in the desert, with zero infrastructure.
 That means you need to plan everything yourself, including water, both brining fresh water in, and moving dirty water out.
 And of course, water is probably the most important element of our planning.
 Without it, we'll die.

-So, I was able to produce a basic water plan, but it was built on multiple assumptions (consumption rates, grey water production rates, etc).
+So, I was able to produce a basic water plan in excel, but it was built on multiple assumptions (consumption rates, grey water production rates, etc).
-I wanted to be able to quickly explore my assumptions, and to do so, I want to be able to reach solutions automatically when I change my assumptions.
+I wanted to be able to quickly challeng my assumptions, and to do so, I want to be able to find good solutions quickly and easily.
+Excel wouldn't do.

-[Optaplanner](https://www.optaplanner.org/) is a constraint satisfaction solver, meaning I can put in my constraints, and have it produce a solution to them.
+[Optaplanner](https://www.optaplanner.org/) is a constraint satisfaction solver, meaning I enter my constraints, and have it produce a working solution to them.
 By encoding my water problem in it, I'm able to explore the effects of many different situations and contingencies.

 I also wanted to provide a really simple introuction to Optaplanner.